peteroupc/peteroupc.github.io/colorgen.md

 - **D50 illuminant, D65 illuminant.** CIE models of daylight at a correlated color temperature of about 5000 or 6500 kelvins respectively.[^1]
 - **D50/2 white point.** The white point determined by the D50 illuminant and the CIE 1931 standard observer.
 - **D65/2 white point.** The white point determined by the D65 illuminant and the CIE 1931 standard observer.
-- **IEC.** International Electrotechnical Commission.
 - **Image color list.** Means either&mdash;
     - a list of colors (which can have duplicates), all of the same color space, or
     - the colors (which can have duplicates) used in a raster image's pixels, a vector image, a three-dimensional image, a digital video, or a digital document.
 - **ISO.** International Organization for Standardization.
 - **Light source.** Means a [**_primary light source_**](http://eilv.cie.co.at/term/982) or an [**_illuminant_**](http://eilv.cie.co.at/term/554), as defined by the CIE.
 Roughly means an emitter of light, or radiation describing an emitter of light.
-- **Multicomponent color.** Color given in terms of one or more color components.
-Color components include red components, green components, luminance factors, and points on a spectral reflectance curve.
 - **RGB.** Red-green-blue.

 <a id=Overview_of_Color_Vision></a>